UlyssesWu/CSharp-5.0-and-6.0-for-Unity/README.md

 # Random notes #

-* Roslyn compiler was taken from VS 2015 installation.

 * `mcs.exe`, `pdb2mdb.exe` and its dependencies were taken from [Mono 4.4.1.0][mono] installation. pdb2mdb.exe that comes with Unity is not compatible with the assemblies generated with Roslyn compiler.